KamouloxBigboi/MERN-ESPACE-GAME/README.md

 ## Features

-    * all the features are listed in the technical documentation ([see here](https://github.com/Matrice-io/MERN-Escape-Game/blob/main/Document_technique.png))
+    All the features are listed in the technical documentation ([see here](https://github.com/Matrice-io/MERN-Escape-Game/blob/main/Document_technique.png))

 ## BONUS (advanced features)